koyya-suchitra/AIML-Logistic-Regression-Model-Building/README.md

 ## 🔍 Model Inference on New Data

-* Applied the trained model on a new test dataset using the **same preprocessing pipeline**.
+* The trained **Logistic Regression** model and the **StandardScaler** were saved using the `pickle` module for future use.
+* During inference, both the model and scaler were loaded using `pickle.load()`, ensuring consistency in preprocessing.
+* The new input data was scaled using the same `StandardScaler` from training.
+* Predictions were then generated using the reloaded model.
-* Predictions were visualized and results stored appropriately.
+* Final outputs, including predicted labels were visualized and saved for analysis.
+*
 ---

 ## 🧠 Technologies Used